goyal15rajat/MR/README.md

 # MR
-Map-Reducers in for hadoop in python -
+Map-Reducers for hadoop in python -

 1. WORD-FREQUENCY
+2. WORD-COUNT